Shabakur/RJW_More_/README.md

-# RJW_Genes_Addons
+# RJW_More_Genes
-Some code which can be copied into RJW genes if they want to, however a few names may need to be changed for it to work.
-Names, labels, descriptions and icons are just placeholders.
+Adds some more genes related to RJW to the game.
+Current Genes
+- PussyHeal
+- Sexfrenzy

+Any suggestions and ideas are welcome.